Main Content

 Significant Architecture in La Crescenta

-As I compose this post, the MLS lists twelve La Crescenta homes for sale, each priced at over $1,000,000.
+Significant Architecture in La Crescenta: As I compose this post, the MLS lists twelve La Crescenta homes for sale, each priced at over $1,000,000.
 There is not a lot of significant architecture in La Crescenta.
-I was surprised to discover this Neutra in the Los Angeles Foothills offered at $7,900,000.
-It is not far from the home I sold in La Crescenta’s Markridge Estates earlier this year.
-It’s rare to find this level of significant architecture in La Crescenta.
-This Neutra sits on over 5 acres, with a second home on the property, both providing breathtaking city and mountain views.
+This Neutra in the Los Angeles Foothills surprised me when it hit the market at $7,900,000.
+It’s located near the home I sold earlier this year in La Crescenta’s Markridge Estates.
+This Neutra sits on over 5 acres, with a second home on the property, providing breathtaking city and mountain views.

 Architect: Neutra